pushkingav/rest-voting/readme.md

 **Developer's remarks**
-* You can find curl commands in the curl.md
+* You can find REST Api Documentation including curl commands in the `target/generated-docs/api-guide.html` after running tests and the mvn package task.
 * Last voting time is set in the `src\main\resources\application.properties`.
 * Last voting time is given in UTC and is proceeded in UTC.
+* Please set the 'application.http.port' property in the `application.properties` according to your tomcat settings.
+This is needed for tests and rest api documentation that is generated automatically on every package task.
 * There is a directory of dishes in db.
 See the DISHES table.